 |Sets a sliding window based on dates.
-When data reaches a certain age it disappears automatically from the stream and is considered eligible for scavenging.
-This value is set as an integer representing the number of seconds.
-This value must be >= 1.|
+When data reaches a certain age, it automatically disappears from the stream and becomes eligible for scavenging.
+This value is set as an integer representing the number of seconds (must be >= 1).|

 |Sets a sliding window based on the number of items in the stream.
-When data reaches a certain length it disappears automatically from the stream and is considered eligible for scavenging.
-This value is set as an integer representing the count of items.
-This value must be >= 1.|
+When data reaches a certain length, it automatically disappears from the stream and becomes eligible for scavenging.
+This value is set as an integer representing the count of items (must be >= 1).|

-|This controls the cache of the head of a stream.
-Most URIs in a stream are infinitely cacheable but the head by default will not cache.
-It may be preferable in some situations to set a small amount of caching on the head to allow intermediaries to handle polls (say 10 seconds).
-The argument is an integer representing the seconds to cache.
-This value must be >= 1.|
+|Controls the cache of the head of a stream.
+While most URIs in a stream are infinitely cacheable, the head, by default, will not cache.
+In some situations, it may be preferable to set a small amount of caching on the head to allow intermediaries to handle polls (e.g., 10 seconds).
+The argument is an integer representing the seconds to cache (must be >= 1).|

-If you set both
+If you configure both

-$maxAge to 10 and
+$maxAge to 10 seconds and

-$acl section of the stream metadata.
+$acl section in the stream metadata.

-|The list of users with read permissions|
+|Users with read permissions|

-|The list of users with write permissions|
+|Users with write permissions|

-|The list of users with delete permissions|
+|Users with delete permissions|

-|The list of users with write permissions to stream metadata|
+|Users with write permissions to stream metadata|

-|The list of users with read permissions to stream metadata|
+|Users with read permissions to stream metadata|

 All names starting with

-|The application level correlation ID associated with this message.|
+|The application-level correlation ID for the message.|

-Projections honor both the
+Projections within EventStoreDB adhere to both the

 Deleting streams and events

-StreamDeleted and then set the max count to one to keep the stream or delete the stream.
-Keep that in mind when deleting streams that contain sensitive information that you really want to remove without a trace.
+MaxCount to 1 to delete the stream.
+Keep this in mind, especially when dealing with streams containing sensitive data that you want to erase thoroughly and without a trace.

-Soft delete and
+Soft delete and TruncateBefore

 0@test-stream 1@test-stream 2@test-stream 3@test-stream

-A soft delete makes use of
+A soft delete leverages

-$tb.
-When you delete a stream, its
+$tb).
+When you delete a stream,

-$tb is set to the max long/Int64 value: 9223372036854775807.
+$tb) is set to the max long/Int64 value: 9223372036854775807.